4st0lfo1337/FORK-Hyprlain/README.md

 distro with a style inspired by Copland-OS!
 > [!IMPORTANT]
 > I only use the Super + C and Super + R keybindings because
-> I use three monitors; you don't need to use these keys if you use a single monitor.
+> I use multiple monitors, you don't need to use these keys if you use a single monitor.
 >
 > *This Hyprland setup is running in CachyOS*